eclipse-embed-cdt/web-jekyll/pages/eclipse/workspace/preferences.md

 - select **Show the GDB traces console** in the **General Behaviour** section.

-{% include note.html content="The GDB entry is displayd belod Debug only after the debug plug-ins are initialised, i.e. after starting a debug session." %}
+{% include note.html content="The GDB entry is displayed below Debug only after the debug plug-ins are initialised, i.e. after starting a debug session." %}

 ![Enable Doxygen support]({{ site.baseurl }}/assets/images/2020/preferences-ccpp-debug-gdb.png)